chanzuckerberg/shasta-docs/docs/faq.md

 Machines with 1-24 TB of memory are available at reasonable prices on cloud computing platforms (e.g., AWS EC2 instances).
 For all assemblies requiring up to 1 TB, you should use ARM x2gd instance types.
 These instances are available at ~$3/hour as on-demand instances.
 They complete a human assembly at coverage 60x in ~5 hours, at the cost of ~$15 per assembly.

-See our [documentation](https://chanzuckerberg.github.io/shasta/Running.html#LowMemory){:target="_blank"} for more detailed information on memory requirements, memory modes and running Shasta with less than optimal memory (i.e,. for very small genomes).
+See our [documentation](https://chanzuckerberg.github.io/shasta/Running.html#LowMemory){:target="_blank"} for more detailed information on memory requirements, memory modes and running Shasta with less than optimal memory (i.e., for very small genomes).

 ## How do I choose a config?

 As a starting point, please use the latest assembly configuration corresponding to the length of reads you have and the type of assembly you want to run.
 For example, if you have standard ONT reads and want to run a haploid assembly, please use Nanopore-May2022.
-If you're going to run a haploid assembly with ultra-long ONT reads, please use Nanopore-UL-May2022.
+If you're going to run a haploid assembly with ultra-long reads, please use Nanopore-UL-May2022.
 For more detail please see the [documentation](https://chanzuckerberg.github.io/shasta/Configurations.html){:target="_blank"}.

 ## Are diploid phased genome assemblies supported?

 Yes.
-However, this algorithm is being actively developed and improved.
-Please run phased assemblies using the appropriate config (i.e., Nanopore-Phased-May2022 or Nanopore-UL-Phased-May2022).
-For more information, see the docs.
+Shasta supports resolving haplotypes of diploid genomes.
+Please run phased diploid assemblies using the appropriate config.
+For standard read lengths use Nanopore-Phased-May2022 and for ultra-long read lengths use Nanopore-UL-Phased-May2022.
+In humans, we get the best assemblies (~90% phased diploid) from ONT ultra-long reads with 60-80x coverage and a read N50 of >50Kb.
+However, other genomes with much higher rates heterozygosity phase well with lower coverage (45x) and standard read lengths.

 ## My assembly size/contiguity is not what I expected; what parameters can I tweak?